FAIRbyDesign-UCPH/Fair-by-design-methodology-microlearning-site-UCPH/resources/04 Produce/produce.md

 <div class="grid cards" markdown>

-- :material-quality-high: __QA Self-assessment__ to check if everything is as it should be
+- :material-quality-high: __QA Self-assessment:__ Check if everything is as it should be.
-- :material-check-all: __Quantitative__ are all required elements produced
+- :material-check-all: __Quantitative:__ Are all required elements produced?
-- :material-puzzle-check-outline: __Qualitative__ do all learning units provide materials to reach the learning objectives with different modalities
+- :material-puzzle-check-outline: __Qualitative:__ Do all learning units provide materials to reach the learning objectives with different modalities?

 </div>